AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Example:

 - `delete-assignment n/HW 1 g/CS2103T T12` deletes the assignment named `HW 1` in the group `CS2103T T12`.

-### Grading an assignment in a group: `grade-assignment`

-Grades the assignment submission by a person in a group.

-Format: `delete-assignment P/PERSON_NAME g/GROUP_NAME A/ASSIGNMENT_NAME s/FLOAT_SCORE`

-- `ASSIGNMENT_NAME` is the name of the assignment.
-- `PERSON_NAME` is the name of the person.
-- `GROUP_NAME` is the name of the group.
-- `FLOAT_SCORE` is a decimal representing the score of the assignment submission.

-Example:

-- `grade-assignment P/Jensen Huang g/CS2103T T12 A/HW 1 s/70.3` grades the assignment `HW 1` for `Jensen Huang` in `CS2103T T12` with a score of `70.3`.

 ### Exiting the program: `exit`